ranvirsingh603/Google-Apps-Script/README.md

   - Prompts the user to enter a value for the first cell and stores the input in the `first` variable.
 The user's response is captured if they click the "OK" button; otherwise, `first` remains unchanged.
   - Prompts the user to enter a value for the second cell and stores the input in the `second` variable in a similar manner.
   - Sets a formula in the currently selected cell in the spreadsheet.
 The formula calculates the sum of the values entered by the user in the first and second prompts.

+- **`ss`:** This variable represents the active spreadsheet.
+It's typically defined earlier in the script using a line similar to `var ss = SpreadsheetApp.getActive();`. `ss` is crucial because it specifies the spreadsheet the script should operate on.

+- **`getCurrentCell()`:** This method is called on the `ss` object.
+It retrieves the currently selected or active cell within the spreadsheet.
+In essence, it identifies the cell from which the copy operation originates.

+- **`copyTo(destination, copyPasteType, transposed)`:** This method is called on the cell obtained using `getCurrentCell()`.
+It facilitates the copy operation and pastes the content into a designated destination within the spreadsheet.

+  - **`destination`:** In this specific instance, it's `ss.getActiveRange()`.
+The `getActiveRange()` method retrieves the presently selected or active range (a group of cells) within the spreadsheet.
+So, `ss.getActiveRange()` signifies where the copied content will be pasted.

+  - **`copyPasteType`:** This parameter specifies the type of copy-paste operation to be executed.
+In the code, it's set to `SpreadsheetApp.CopyPasteType.PASTE_NORMAL`, indicating a standard paste operation.
+Such an operation retains the formatting and values of the copied content.

+  - **`transposed`:** This boolean value (true or false) determines whether the copied data should be transposed during the paste operation.
+Transposition involves switching rows and columns.
+In this code, it's set to `false`, meaning there is no transposition involved.

+In summary, this code line copies content from the currently selected cell in the active spreadsheet, then pastes it into the active range within the same spreadsheet.
+The operation is a normal paste, preserving formatting and values, and no transposition is applied.

 This script can be used to quickly perform addition in a Google Sheets document by prompting the user for the values to add and placing the result as a formula in the active cell.